-The Chicago State University College of Pharmacy has developed a policy on Criminal Background Checks for students in the course of their educational experience.
+The Chicago State University College of Health Sciences and Pharmacy has developed a policy on Drug Testing for students in the course of their educational experience.
 This policy was established to comply with emerging accreditation standards and to promote the highest level of integrity in the health professions.
-The rationale for conducting background checks is as follows:
+The rationale for conducting drug testing is as follows:

-- To protect the safety of patients at settings where Chicago State University students perform educational experiences (e.g., the College of Pharmacy requires students to participate in direct contact with patients, many of whom [e.g., elderly, children] may be vulnerable to issues of unsafe practice behaviors). - To ascertain the ability of accepted pharmacy student applicants and enrolled pharmacy students to eventually become licensed as pharmacists. - To meet the requirements of ACPE accreditation standards. - To meet the requirements of the affiliation agreements between and minimize the liability of the college and its experiential education rotation sites by diminishing the risk that may be presented by persons with prior criminal activity. - To bolster the public's continued trust in the pharmacy profession.
+- 1. to protect the safety of patients at settings where Chicago State University students perform educational experiences (e.g., the College of Pharmacy requires students to participate in direct contact with patients, many of whom [e.g., elderly, children] may be vulnerable to issues of unsafe practice behaviors); - 2. to ascertain the ability of accepted pharmacy student applicants and enrolled pharmacy students to eventually become licensed as pharmacists; - 3. to meet the requirements of ACPE accreditation standards; - 4. to meet the requirements of the affiliation agreements between and minimize the liability of the College and its experiential education practice sites by diminishing the risk that may be presented by persons under the influence of illegal drugs; and - 5. to bolster the public's continued trust in the pharmacy profession.